top of page

 This time it's not really confused character writing giving us mixed cues on set-up.
 It's not the writing of the character himself which is poor, it's more that he figures into parts of the story which are quite under-written.

-I.e. Coram's role in Northern Lights is the mentor figure who takes Lyra under his wing just as she is beginning to be ready to mature into someone more thoughtful and responsible and consequently becoming able to engage with the Alethiometer.
+I.e. Coram's role in Northern Lights is the mentor figure who takes Lyra under his wing just as she is beginning to be ready to mature into someone more thoughtful and responsible and is consequently becoming able to engage with the Alethiometer.
 The Master advises Lyra to keep her own counsel; Farder Coram teaches her how to do so.

 The problem is that the show doesn't have this strong arc of character development for Lyra.
 Connectedly, it also makes a pretty bad job of the Alethiometer story.
 Like in the play and movie, but with less excuse given its running time, the show can find no better way to tell the story of Lyra's learning to read the instrument than by having her try a couple of times then get it.